mddazure/ipv6-web-app/README.md

 1. **Deploy Regional Load Balancers**: Create Standard External Load Balancers in multiple Azure regions (e.g. Sweden Central, East US2).
 Configure each with dual-stack frontends (IPv4 and IPv6 public IPs) and connect them to regional VM deployments or VM scale sets running your application.

-2. **Create Global Load Balancer**: Deploy the Global Load Balancer in one of the supported [home regions](https://learn.microsoft.com/en-us/azure/load-balancer/cross-region-overview#home-regions-in-azure) (such as East US, West Europe, or North Europe).
-The home region only affects where the global load balancer resource is deployed - it doesn't impact traffic routing.
+2.  **Configure Global Frontend IP address**: Create a Global tier public IPv6 address for the frontend, in one of the supported [Global Load Balancer home regions](https://learn.microsoft.com/en-us/azure/load-balancer/cross-region-overview#home-regions-in-azure) (such as East US, West Europe, or North Europe).

-3. **Configure Global Frontend**: Create a Global tier public IP address (IPv6 supported) for the frontend.
 This becomes your application's global anycast address that will be advertised from participating regions worldwide.

+3. **Create Global Load Balancer**: Deploy the Global Load Balancer in the same home region.
+The home region is where the global load balancer resource is deployed - it doesn't affect traffic routing.

 4. **Add Regional Backends**: Configure the backend pool of the global load balancer to include your regional Standard Load Balancers.
 Each regional load balancer becomes an endpoint in the global backend pool.
 The global load balancer automatically monitors the health of each regional endpoint.